-In this post, Fitness Functions are actually objective functions, used to summarize how close a prospective design solution is to achieving a set of aims or goals.
+In the context of this post, Fitness Functions are objective functions, used to summarize how close a prospective evolutionary design solution is to achieving a set of aims or goals.

 In evolutionary computing, the fitness function determines whether an algorithm has improved over time.
 In other words, as each invariant of an algorithm is generated, the fitness functions determine how 'fit' each variant is, based on how the designer of the algorithm defined 'fit'.

 We have a similar goal when creating evolutionary architectures.
 As they evolve, we need mechanisms to evaluate how changes impact the important characteristics of the architecture and prevent degradation of those characteristics over time.